Baltimore Development Corporation: Projects

 The BDC oversees development of major downtown projects, as well as development of Baltimore city-owned business and industrial parks.

 The corporation and the City are under public criticism for the planning, financing and construction of the Hilton Baltimore Convention Center Hotel.
 The $301 million, 750-room hotel near the city baseball and football stadiums is an almost entirely publicly funded project (through city bonds), expected to open in August 2008.
 Hilton Hotels Corporation is expected to contribute around $7.1 million to the project.

 Emerging Technologies Center

 The Emerging Technologies Center (ETC) is business incubator intended to support growing technology and biotechnology companies.
-The ETC has facilities in Canton and at Johns Hopkins Eastern.
-Its President and Executive Director since April 2012 is Deborah A. Tillett.
+The ETC had facilities in Canton and at Johns Hopkins Eastern.
+Its former President and Executive Director since April 2012 was Deborah A. Tillett.

-The ETC runs a program called "AcclerateBaltimore" that gives $25,000 to emerging companies trying to bring a product to market.
+The ETC ran a program called "AcclerateBaltimore" that gave $25,000 to emerging companies trying to bring a product to market.
 Of the four companies receiving this funding in 2012, three are developing web applications and one concerns machine learning.
-The program requires these companies to stay in Baltimore for five years.
+The program required these companies to stay in Baltimore for five years.